 Rupit i Pruit

-109 km away from the city of Barcelona and in the heart of the comarca of Osona there is an enigmatic medieval village, formed by the urban nuclei of Rupit i Pruit since 1977 with less than 300 inhabitants.
+109 km away from the city of Barcelona and in the heart of the comarca of Osona there is an enigmatic medieval village, formed by the urban center of Rupit i Pruit since 1977 with less than 300 inhabitants.
 Located in the natural landscape of Collsacabra and the Guilleries Massif, it was declared a Historic-Artistic Site thanks to the excellent conservation of its buildings and cobbled streets.

 One of its most iconic buildings is the church of Sant Jon de Fàbregues, located at the entrance to the village; being originally from the 10th century, in the 11th century it was reconstructed in the Romanesque style.
 On your way to the church of Rupit you can admire the Sellent waterfall, a rocky platform 100 m high from where the waters of the Rupit stream fall down.
-This geological attraction has inspired a saying that is very common for the region and goes like: “It´s impossible to get to Rupit by land or by sea, although one can get here by stone”.
+This geological attraction has inspired a saying that is very common in the region and says: “It´s impossible to get to Rupit by land or by sea, although one can get here by stone”.
 On the river meander nearby there is the 17th century hermitage of Santa Magdalena.

 The neuralgic centre of this village is made of ancient houses, a magnificent example of typism and popular architecture from the 16th to the 18th centuries.
 Some of them were recently renovated and refurbished to be used as a second residence, although the dates and the names of their founders can still be found on front doors.